Bounds checking

 In computer programming, bounds checking is any method of detecting whether a variable is within some bounds before it is used.
 It is usually used to ensure that a number fits into a given type (range checking), or that a variable being used as an array index is within the bounds of the array (index checking).
 A failed bounds check usually results in the generation of some sort of exception signal.

 As performing bounds checking during each use can be time-consuming, it is not always done.
 Bounds-checking elimination is a compiler optimization technique that eliminates unneeded bounds checking.

 Range checking

-A range check is a check to make sure a number is within a certain range; for example, to ensure that a value about to be assigned to a 16-bit integer is within the capacity of a 16-bit integer (i.e. checking against wrap-around).
-This is not quite the same as type checking.
+A range check confirms that a number is within a viable range for the program's functioning, such as ensuring that a value about to be assigned to a 16-bit integer is within the capacity of a 16-bit integer (i.e. checking against wrap-around).
+This is slightly different from type checking, which confirms that the data type is appropriate for the program's type system.
 Other range checks may be more restrictive; for example, a variable to hold the number of a calendar month may be declared to accept only the range 1 to 12.